SecDevOps-jmcdonough/AzureMicroSeg/README.md

     ![podsaddressroute](images/k8s-pods-routeadded.jpg)

-1. Access the web POD, install curl and try to connect to the DB Pod from the web POD.
+1. Access the web POD, use curl and try to connect to the DB Pod from the web POD.
 Example below (replace with your own POD name and ip address)

     ```bash
     kubectl get pods -o wide
     kubectl exec --tty --stdin web-deployment-66bf8c979c-ql2kn -- /bin/bash
-    apt-get update
-    apt-get install curl
     while true; do curl -v http://10.33.3.29:8080; sleep 2; done;
     ```